 Delhi, the capital of India, is a place with a rich history and is dotted with numerous forts, monuments, and mosques.
 Delhi is known to be one of the best places to visit in India.
 There are numerous places to see in Delhi, and the best thing is that many of them are free.

 Delhi is a symbol of the country’s rich past as well as the thriving present where ancient and modern blend seamlessly together.

-The city is an abode to millions of dreams and also takes responsibilities of bringing people closer and also inspiring them and their thoughts.
-Delhi has many tourist attractions to explore to understand spiritual culture.
+The city is an abode to millions of dreams and also takes the responsibility of bringing people closer and also inspiring them and their thoughts.
+Delhi has many tourist attractions to explore to understand the spiritual culture.

-Below is the Delhi tourist place list for you for your amazing Delhi tour (Official Website):
+Below is the Delhi tourist place list for you for your amazing Delhi:

 1. Red Fort– The Epitome of The Mughal Era